patriciabonaldy/cash_register/README.md

 ## Client

-Also you can run a local client instead of swagger
+Also, you can run a local client instead of swagger

 To run client